-Hello Dirty Coders (including ME, aren't we all? 🤔), welcome to the 1st part of Clean Code Series.
-This series will be highly inspired by and sometimes embarrassingly copied from the Clean Code book by Uncle Bob (Robert C. Martin).
+Welcome to the first part of the clean code series.
+This series will be highly inspired by and sometimes embarrassingly copied from the Clean Code book by Robert C. Martin (Uncle Bob).
 I highly recommend reading the book.
 This series is nowhere near to the original book.

-The book has a lot of code examples and most of them are provided on Java.
-I will not go through all the code examples, but if I do, I will translate or make examples using Python.
+The book has a lot of code examples, and most of them are provided in Java.
+I will not go through all the code examples, but if I do use some, I will translate or make examples using Python.

 - Full test coverage

 - High expressiveness

 - A minimal number of entities such as class, function, methods, and …